pyconau/2021-website/data/Page/speakers-content.md

 In addition to that, you can make changes to your title, abstract, bio, and so on.

-If you don't let us know that you want to pre-record by updating Pretalx before 15 August, we'll assume that you're presenting live.
+You would have indicated that you will present live or provide a pre-recorded video.
+Confirm that setting.
+If you don't provide us a pre-recorded video before 23 August, we'll assume that you're presenting live.

 ## Conduct and expectations